Hadi Alwai: Early life

-His opinions and ideas
+Beliefs

-The first research about him was published in 1960 in “Al-Muthaqaf magazine”.
-In his writings, Alwai was interested in the modern Arab and Islamic scientific renaissance.
+The first research about him was published in 1960 in Al-Muthaqaf magazine.
+Alwai was interested in the modern Arab and Islamic scientific renaissance.
 He considered that the first Arab renaissance began with Sadr al-Din al-Shirazi and not with the French campaign against Egypt.

-He was unique among his Iraqi and Arabs contemporary intellectuals with his ideas which were about the East and his knowledge related to the Islamic and Chinese civilization, and his knowledge of the Latin, Hebrew, Aramaic and Chinese languages.
-He sought complete impartiality, impersonation and limitlessness of the intellectual, until he was called the cosmic intellectual.
-He was known to be a Sufi with his tendency and behavior and his contributions to the heritage of Eastern Sufism.“In this context, he does not glorify the East nor preserve its religious and mythological taboos.
-Rather, he interprets them and searches for human destinies through his relational systems and various environments.”
+Alwai was notable among his contemporaries for his ideas about the East and his knowledge related to Islamic and Chinese civilization as well as his knowledge of the Latin, Hebrew, Aramaic, and Chinese languages.

+He sought complete impartiality, impersonality, and unlimited intellect, until he was called the cosmic intellectual.
+Alwai was also associated with Sufi, with his tendencies, behavior, and contributions to the heritage of Eastern Sufism.
+"In this context, (he) does not glorify the East nor preserve its religious and mythological taboos.
+Rather, he interprets them and searches for human destinies through his relational systems and various environments."

-For him, Islamic history is a system of progressive progression of its previous stages and has internal dynamics, economically, socially, politically and culturally.
-In his view, there is no theological cognitive break between Jahiliyya and Islam.
-Rather, there was a transformative knowledge that led to changing the mechanism of relationships and their closed institutions by turning them into a new totalitarian system on the ideological and authoritarian levels.
+Alwai considered Islamic history to be a system of progression of stages with internal dynamics along economic, social, political, and cultural axes.
+He denied any theological cognitive break between Jahiliyya and Islam.
+Rather, transformative knowledge led to changing the mechanism of relationships and their closed institutions by turning them into a new totalitarian system.

-Alwai searched for his linguistic project, of which only three dictionaries were completed.
-The dictionaries were a new form of the Arabic language by combining it between the spoken and classical dialects, in order to bring the common and written levels closer which are used by scholars, knowledge and culture.
-He took steps to break the academic rules of language by introducing spoken vocabulary and synonyms versus classical in his writings and researches without converging into “sukuniya” and its conservative laws.
-He worked on a project to reform the Arabic language "by facilitating syntax approximation between the writing language and the language of speech, and addressing the problems of the idiom language."
+Alwai researched a linguistic project, of which only three dictionaries were completed.
+The dictionaries were a new form of the Arabic language, combining spoken and classical dialects, to bring the common and written levels closer to scholarly knowledge and culture.
+He took steps to break the academic rules of language by introducing spoken vocabulary and synonyms versus classical in his writings and research without converging into sukuniya and its conservative laws.